-With respect to the Capitalization Rate (CR) the Complainant provided a Colliers International Canadian 2nd Quarter 2009 Capitalization Report (Ex 2C pg 12) which demonstrated that Capitalization Rates in Calgary for Industrial property were from 7.75% to 8.25%.
+With respect to the Capitalization Rate (CR) the Complainant provided a Colliers International Canadian 2nd Quarter 2009 Capitalization Report (Ex 2C pg 16) which demonstrated that Capitalization Rates in Calgary for Industrial property were from 7.75% to 8.25%.
 In addition, he provided details of one 300,000 square foot single tenant large industrial building sale in the north east which demonstrated a CR of 7.78%.

-Finally, the Complainant provided 6 Equity comparables which he indicated had an average assessment around \$70.00 per square foot versus the Assessment at \$78.00 per square foot and the Complainants request for \$53.65 (Ex.
-2R pg 5).
+Finally, the Complainant provided 6 Equity comparables which had an average assessment of \$71.70 per square foot versus the Assessment at \$82.00 per square foot and the Complainants request for \$53.15.

-The Respondent advised that he had completed the assessment on the DSC basis, and therefore could not offer any informed comment on the input variables used by the Complainant in the IAV because they did not use any of those inputs in their valuation process and so he was unaware of the values.
+The Respondent advised that he had completed the assessment on the DSC basis, and therefore could not offer any informed comment on the input variables used by the Complainant in the IAV because they did not use any of those inputs in their valuation process and so they were unaware of their values.
 He indicated that there had been over 150 improved industrial sales (Ex.
 3C pg.
-34-37) used to establish the values for the 2010 assessment.
+30) used to establish the values for the 2010 assessment.
 The Respondent agreed there were not a lot of "similar" sales in the recent past, but he believed the large number of sales in the qualifying period were adequate to determine the value of the subject using mass appraisal techniques.
-The Respondent had highlighted 4 comparable sales (Ex.
-1R pg 18) (one of which was subsequently revised) which averaged a time adjusted value of \$88.00 per square foot and they argued this supported their use of \$78.00 per square foot assessment.
+The Respondent had highlighted 4 comparable sales (one of which was subsequently revised) which averaged a time adjusted value of \$98.50 per square foot and they argued this supported their use of \$82.00.

-In responding to the Equity evidence put forward by the Complainant, the Respondent offered his own Equity comparable analysis of 13 properties (Ex.
-1R pg.
-20) which included all of the Complainants Equity comparables as well.
-This analysis yielded a median of \$81.00 per square foot and the 3 comparables built within 2 years of the subject tended to support the assessment
+In responding to the Equity evidence put forward by the Complainant, the Respondent offered his own Equity comparable analysis of 12 properties which included all of the Complainants Equity comparables as well.
+This analysis yielded an average of \$81.00 per square foot which supported the assessment

-Finally, the Respondent provided an analysis comparing the values from the Comparable sales to the values which would result from the application of the IAV using the Complainant's inputs (Ex 1R pg 19).
+Finally, the Respondent provided an analysis comparing the values from the Comparable sales to the values which would result from the application of the IAV using the Complainant's inputs.
 This analysis produced an average ASR (Assessment to Sales Ratio) of .59 (after correction of the sale figures).
 The Respondent said this demonstrated that the IAV failed in trying to establish a fair market value.